-In certain cases the use of 18K white gold in high jewelry is justified, for example when warmer tone is desired (white gold color is warmer compared to platinum) or to reduce the weight of a heavy piece.
+In certain cases, the use of the white gold in high jewelry is justified, for example when the warmer tone is desired (white gold color is warmer compared to platinum) or to reduce the weight of a heavy piece.

 Most white gold jewelry is plated with a thin layer Rhodium (dipped) that lends to their unpleasant bright white appearance.

-We DO NOT use white gold alloyed with nickel which can cause a severe allergy, if we ever forced to use white gold only expensive palladium-based alloy is used.
+We DO NOT use white gold alloyed with nickel which can cause a severe allergy.
+We use only superior palladium-based alloy is used.

-Rose gold is a beautiful, noble looking alloy, however it is very difficult to work with.
-Hand fabrication using rose gold is more labor intensive and therefore more expensive.
+Rose gold is a beautiful, noble-looking alloy, but working with it is fairly tricky.
+Hand fabrication using rose gold takes more time and effort and therefore costs more.